unnursolingimars/unnursolingimars/README.md

 - VÍS – calculators + application flows
 - Auður – external site + financial calculator
 - Origo.is – corporate site
+- YouLearn.is - website for music schools in iceland

 ## 🧪 Quality & DX
 I care deeply about **consistency**, **testability**, and **maintainability**.
 I leverage Storybook for isolated UI iteration, pair it with automated regression suites, and bake accessibility checks into pipelines.